gmussi/Distamarkets/README.md

 ### DISPUTED

-1. Oracle can close or cancel the contract
+1. Oracle can close the market
+2. Oracle can cancel the market ✔

 ### CLOSED